Tux/Spreadsheet-Read/doc/Spreadsheet-Read.md

         This is SAX based parser, so you can parse very large XLSX file with lower memory usage.

+        Last commit 2021-02-16, so I will take PR's but won't do it myself as there seems to be little gain in supporting this.

 - Other spreadsheet formats

     I consider adding any spreadsheet interface that offers a usable API.